LASEK

 During LASEK

 During the surgery, eyelids and eye surrounding tissues are disinfected with a disinfecting agent.
-Desensitizing and antibiotic drops are applied to the eyes, and the patient lies down under a microscope on the surgery bed.
-Eyelids are kept open utilizing a particular gadget so that the patient won’t be able to blink.
+Desensitising and antibiotic drops are applied to the eyes, and the patient lies down under a microscope on the surgery bed.
+Eyelids are kept open utilising a particular gadget so that the patient won’t be able to blink.
 The eye will be washed with a serum.
-The cornea-protecting layer is removed.
+Cornea protecting layer is removed.
 The surgeon asks the patient to stare at the little red beam inside the microscope.
-The surgeon uses the excimer laser to correct, shortsightedness, farsightedness, or astigmatism.
+The surgeon uses the excimer laser to correct, shortsightedness, farsightedness or astigmatism.

-Total anesthesia or local desensitization is used for Lasek surgery.
+Total anaesthesia or local desensitisation is used for Lasek surgery.

 Duration